-This webpage contains a few examples of financial models for agricultural projects.
-Items to consider in the evaluation are the price and volatility of various agricultural commodities; the productivity of land; the gestation period and pregnancy period of animals that are held to be slaughtered in an abattoir; and the cost structure of a farm including staff costs, costs of equipment, costs of seeds, costs of fertilizer and so forth.
+This webpage describes project financing of agricultural projects.
+The page contains a few examples of financial models for both livestock and crop cultivation.
+Items to consider in the evaluation of agriculture projects are the price and volatility of various agricultural commodities; the productivity of land; the gestation period and pregnancy period of animals that are held to be slaughtered in an abattoir; and the cost structure of a farm including staff costs, costs of equipment, costs of seeds, costs of fertilizer and other factors.
+In the model that you can download below I show how to set up accounts for different types of animals with growth in weight form feed.

 Model of Integrated Farm

-The model that you can download below is for a large integrated farm in Africa.
+The model that you can download below is for a large integrated farm in Africa that involves agriculture.
 The farm employees many people and includes raising a number of different products.
 The analysis evaluates the effects of increasing productivity of land and expenditures from developing a farm.
 The analysis also includes the effects of different commodity prices.
 Part of the above model addresses and abattoir which requires capital expenditures, acquisition of animals and the cost of increasing the size of animals.
+Unfortunately I have not bothered to clean up the file very well, but I hope you can find some of the analysis and presentation useful.

 Comprehensive Model of an Abattoir Project